Strategy

 • Development organizations

-• Local, indigenous, minorities in local communities such as children, migrant workers, disable, vulnerable groups
+• Local, indigenous, minorities in local communities such as children, migrant workers, vulnerable groups (e.g. the disabled, the people with income lower than minimum living wage)

 • International organizations